chinapedia/wikipedia.abstract.en/Page/Medieval_warfare.md

 Naval warfare

-Byzantines_repel_the_Russian_attack_of_941.jpgs are rolling over the Rus' vessels and smashing their oars with their spurs.]]
+s are rolling over the Rus' vessels and smashing their oars with their spurs.]]
 The waters surrounding Europe can be grouped into two types which affected the design of craft that travelled and therefore the warfare.
 The Mediterranean and Black Seas were free of large tides, generally calm, and weather predictable.
 The seas around the north and west of Europe experienced stronger and less predictable weather.
 The weather gauge, the advantage of having a following wind, was an important factor in naval battles, particularly to the attackers.
 Typically westerlies (winds blowing from west to east) dominated Europe, giving naval powers to the west an advantage.[27]
 Medieval sources on the conduct of medieval naval warfare are less common than those about land-based war.
 Most medieval chroniclers had no experience of life on the sea, and generally were not well-informed.
 Maritime archaeology has helped provide information.[28]

 Early in the medieval period, ships in the context of warfare were used primarily for transporting troops.[29]
 In the Mediterranean, naval warfare in the Middle Ages was similar to that under late Roman Empire: fleets of galleys would exchange missile fire and then try to board bow first to allow marines to fight on deck.
 This mode of naval warfare remained basically the same into the early modern period, as, for example, at the Battle of Lepanto.
 Famous admirals included Roger of Lauria, Andrea Doria and Hayreddin Barbarossa.

 Galleys were not suitable for the colder and more turbulent North Sea and Atlantic Ocean, although they saw occasional use.
 Bulkier ships were developed which were primarily sail-driven, although the long lowboard Viking-style rowed longship saw use well into the 15th century.
 Their main purpose in the north remained the transportation of soldiers to fight on the decks of the opposing ship (as, for example, at the Battle of Svolder or the Battle of Sluys).

-Spinello-Battle_of_Punta_San_Salvatore-detail1.jpg 1407-1408.]]
+1407-1408.]]
 Late medieval sailing warships resembled floating fortresses, with towers in the bows and at the stern (respectively, the forecastle and aftcastle).
 The large superstructure made these warships quite unstable, but the decisive defeats that the more mobile but considerably lower boarded longships suffered at the hands of high-boarded cogs in the 15th century ended the issue of which ship type would dominate northern European warfare.

 Introduction of guns